Slaitroc/RicciPaoliGrisoni/RASD.md

 2. The platform opens the Interviews page.
 3. The Company selects an Interview in the "ToBeSubmitted" state.
 4. The platform shows the Interview creation form.
-5. The Company fills the form with the required information (open questions, quizzes, deadline and additional infos) and click the “Submit Interview” button.
+5. The Company fills the form with the required information (open and close questions, deadline and additional infos) and click the “Submit Interview” button.
-6. The platform sends the form to the Student, updates his Interview status and notifies him.
+6. The platform sends the form to the Student, updates his Interview status and notifies him thorough the Notification Manager.
-7. The Company is redirected to the homepage.
+7. The Company is redirected to the Interviews page.

-**Exit Conditions:** The Interview is created and sent to the Student.
+**Exit Conditions:** The Interview is created and submitted to the Student.

 **Exceptions:**
-- The Company tries to submit an empty Interview.
-- The Company exits the page before submitting the Interview.
+- None

 <!-- In my opinion, this does not work
 ### PublishComplaint